Lori Vallow Daybell is sentenced to multiple life terms for killing her children

 The children's bodies were found in 2020

 Even before the remains were found, Vallow Daybell was charged with felony desertion of a child and obstruction.
-Prosecutors said she didn't report her children missing so she could keep collecting benefit payments.
+Prosecutors said she didn't report her children missing, so that she could keep collecting benefit payments.

-Vallow Daybell was also found guilty of conspiring to murder Tammy Daybell, Chad's then-wife, who was found dead in her home in October 2019 — less than one month before he and Vallow got married in Hawaii.
+Vallow Daybell was also found guilty of conspiring to murder Tammy Daybell, Chad Vallow's then-wife, who was found dead in her home in October 2019 — less than one month before he and Vallow Daybell got married in Hawaii.
 He is Vallow Daybell's fifth husband.

 Gibb said she heard Vallow Daybell call Tylee a zombie after Tylee had refused to babysit JJ — to which Tylee replied, "Not me, mom," according to a police affidavit.
 Gibb said Vallow Daybell later concluded that JJ had also become a zombie.

-Prosecutors also said Daybell and Lori Vallow Daybell portrayed themselves as religious figures called "James and Elaina."
+Prosecutors also said Chad Daybell and Lori Vallow Daybell portrayed themselves as religious figures called "James and Elena."
 And they purported to be able to "rate" people, detecting whether they might be under the thrall of an evil spirit's dark energy.

 Tammy Daybell's family speaks out

-In a victim impact statement, Samantha Gwilliam, Tammy Daybell's sister, said her family has been "ripped apart," thrust into grief, suspicion and sadness by Tammy's unexpected death at 49.
-It deepened, she said, when the family learned Chad Daybell was remarrying just weeks later, in a Hawaii ceremony with Lori Vallow.
+In a victim-impact statement, Samantha Gwilliam, Tammy Daybell's sister, said her family has been "ripped apart" and thrust into grief, suspicion and sadness by Tammy's unexpected death at 49.
+It deepened, she said, when the family learned Chad Daybell was remarrying just weeks later, in a ceremony in Hawaii with Lori Vallow.

-The more she learned about Vallow, Gwilliam said, she found only "lies" — from Vallow Daybell's claim that her most recent husband had died of a heart attack to her saying she and Chad would be "empty nesters," with no young children.
+The more she learned about Vallow, Gwilliam said, she found only "lies" — from Vallow Daybell's claim that her most recent husband had died of a heart attack to her saying she and Chad Daybell would be "empty nesters" with no young children.

 It was only when Tammy Daybell was disinterred and an autopsy was performed, Gwilliam said, that the family began to "get some answers and some truth, after so many lies."
 That truth, she added, was that Tammy Daybell was both an obstacle for Vallow Daybell and a way to profit from her death, through an insurance policy.